 Wooden-barrel aging has been part of alcohol’s history for centuries, if not millennia.
-Way back around 300 B.C., the Greeks and Romans began aging and storing their wines in barrels rather than animal skins.
-This made the wine more pleasing to the palate – just imagine the distinctive taste of wine aged in animal skin – and easier to transport.
+Way back around 300 B.C., the Greeks and Romans began aging and storing wines in barrels rather than animal skins.
+This made the wine more pleasing to the palate and easier to transport.
+Can you imagine what wine aged in animal skin would taste like?

-Evan Williams, after opening his Kentucky distillery in 1783, began shipping moonshine in barrels down the Mississippi to New Orleans.
-As one legend has it, Williams soon found that the aged-in-wood scenario improved the liquor drastically, giving rise to bourbon.
-(There’s much more to the story of bourbon’s origins, but we’ll have to share it in another installment of Barside Wisdom.)
+Evan Williams opened his Kentucky distillery in 1783 and began shipping moonshine in barrels down the Mississippi to New Orleans.
+As one legend has it, Williams soon found that the wood and time improved the liquor drastically, giving rise to bourbon.

-With beer, however, barrel aging imparted a very strong, woodsy flavor, something many drinkers did not find agreeable.
-So brewers began to line their barrels with pitch to create a barrier and eliminate the wood taste, a tradition which continues today in some breweries.
+At the time beer that was aged in barrels imparted a very strong, woodsy flavor, something many drinkers did not find agreeable.
+So brewers began to line barrels with pitch to create a barrier and eliminate the wood taste, a tradition which continues today in some breweries.

-Today most alcohol is shipped in stainless-steel containers or glass bottles, although wooden barrels are not completely out of the picture.
-And of course, a great variety of distilled and fermented liquids are aged in barrels, as part of an intentional and fascinating step in the production process.
+Today most alcohol is shipped in stainless-steel containers or glass bottles.
+Wooden barrels are not out of the picture but any means.
+A great variety of distilled and fermented liquids are aged in them as part of an intentional and fascinating step in the production process.
 Consider the practice of aging alcohol in barrels previously used for a different product – scotch aged in rum or brandy barrels, for example, or wine aged in whiskey barrels, or vice-versa.

-Not to be left out of the fun and experimentation, breweries have begun aging beer in bourbon barrels.
+Not to be left out of the fun and experimentation, breweries have begun aging beer.
+One of the most popular barrels are ones that previously aged bourbon.
 This represents a bit of a boom for distilleries, since the charred-oak barrels used in bourbon-making are single-batch commodities (the barrels cannot be reused if the resulting whiskey is to be considered bourbon).
 Greg Hall, former brewmaster at Goose Island Brewery in Chicago, is credited with creating the first, game-changing beer aged in bourbon barrels.